pingcap/docs/tidb-cloud/integrate-tidbcloud-with-zapier.md

 ## Resources required by TiDB Cloud actions

-Some additional resources are needed before some TiDB Cloud actions.
+Most of the TiDB Cloud actions require additional resources you need prepare.

-Actions need an existing TiDB Cloud serverless tier (TiDB cluster)
+1. Actions need an existing TiDB Cloud serverless tier (TiDB cluster)

    - Find Database: Finds an existing Database.
    - Create Database: Creates a new database.
    - Find Table: Finds an existing Table.
    - Create Table: Creates a new table.
    - Create Row: Creates a new row.
    - Update Row: Updates an existing row.
    - Find Row: Finds a row in a table via a lookup column.
    - Find Row (Custom Query): Finds a Row in a table via a custom query in your control.

-Actions need an existing database in TiDB cluster
+2. Actions need an existing database in TiDB cluster

    - Find Table: Finds an existing Table.
    - Create Table: Creates a new table.
    - Create Row: Creates a new row.
    - Update Row: Updates an existing row.
    - Find Row: Finds a row in a table via a lookup column.
    - Find Row (Custom Query): Finds a Row in a table via a custom query in your control.

-Actions need an existing table (including the schema) in TiDB cluster
+3. Actions need an existing table (including the schema) in TiDB cluster

    - Create Row: Creates a new row.
    - Update Row: Updates an existing row.
    - Find Row: Finds a row in a table via a lookup column.
    - Find Row (Custom Query): Finds a Row in a table via a custom query in your control.

-You can avoid creating these resources outside the Zapier by adding a `find and create` actions.
-Here is an example to create table if it is not exist:
+## How to use `find and create` action

+`Find and create` action enable you create a resource when it is not exist.
+Here is an example:

 1. Choose `Find Table` action